milesmanos/old.miles.kim/src/projects/writing-design-art.md

 ---
 title: Design / Art
-description: — A short essay defining design vs. art.
+description: — Design and art are both about embodiment.
+Design is about posture, and art is about gesture.
+Design is about presentation, art is about what is presented...
 category: writing
+subType: essay
 slug: design-art
 startDate: May 2021
 sortDate: 2021-05-01T00:00:00+00:00